microsoft/project15/Developer-Guide/IoT-Device-Management.md

 1. Connect to IoT Hub using authentication data received from DPS

 > [!TIP]
-> Azure Certified Device supports DPS.
+> DPS support is one of requirements for Azure

 ### Solution and Device